 Is Breast Cancer painful?

 Unlike most cancers, Breast Cancer does not present with pain.
 This does not mean that if you have a painful lump it can’t be cancer, but it is unusual for pain to be the first thing a woman with Breast Cancer notices.
 The earliest and most common symptoms are a lump in the breast or discharge from the nipple.
-In the future, we want Breast Cancer to be found via mammogram, before a lump even appears, because we know that the earlier a cancer is detected, the more successfully it can be treated.
+Ideally, we want Breast Cancer to be diagnosed via mammogram, before a lump even appears, because we know that the earlier a cancer is detected, the more successfully it can be treated.

 Is nipple discharge normal?